shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Understanding Features.md

 - **Feature Detection**:
   - Corners and other features with maximum variation when moved are good features.
   - This process is called Feature Detection.
-Sure!
-Here’s a more detailed explanation of **Feature Description**:

 ### Feature Description
 - **What is Feature Description?**